Vincent Ogé: Early life

 Vincent Ogé was born c.
 1757 in Dondon, Saint-Domingue.
 At the time, Saint-Domingue formed the western part of the island of Hispaniola and was under French colonial rule as part of France's colonies in the West Indies.
 Ogé's parents were Jacques Ogé, a white Frenchman, and Angélique Ossé, a free woman of color; he also had several brothers and sisters.
 The Ogé family owned a coffee plantation, which was operated by a number of enslaved labourers and provided the primary source of the family's wealth.
 Ossé also held a contract to supply meat to the Dondon markets.

 At the age of eleven, Ogé was sent to Bordeaux in France by his parents in 1768.
 There, he was apprenticed to a goldsmith for approximately seven years, returning to Saint-Domingue in 1775.
 Instead of returning to Dondon, Ogé settled down in the colonial capital of Cap‑Français, working for his uncle Vincent as a commission agent in the colony's coffee trade.
 During this period, Ogé acquired partial ownership of his family's slave plantation.
-In the 1780's, Ogé also became the owner of a merchant schooner operating out of the colony along with three of his business partners.
+In the 1780s, Ogé also became the owner of a merchant schooner operating out of the colony along with three of his business partners.

 Ogé soon expanded his commercial network, engaging in business deals with merchants in many of Saint-Domingue's major ports and working as a real estate agent in Cap‑Français, subletting valuable properties to the colonial elite.
-In large part due to his business dealings, Ogé eventually became the wealthiest businessman of African descent who was active in Cap‑Français during the 1780's.
+In large part due to his business dealings, Ogé eventually became the wealthiest businessman of African descent who was active in Cap‑Français during the 1780s.
 However, by 1788 Ogé fell deeply in debt, owing 60,000 to 70,000 livres to his creditors, and decided to relocate to Port-au-Prince with a quantity of trade goods and several slaves.